 Continuing Education Activity

-- Identify the mechanism of action and administration of tolterodine.
+- Identify the mechanism of action of tolterodine.

-- Describe the adverse effects and contraindications of tolterodine.
+- Describe the potential adverse effects of tolterodine.

-- Review the appropriate monitoring and toxicity of tolterodine.
+- Review the appropriate monitoring necessary when using tolterodine.

 - Summarize interprofessional team strategies for improving care coordination and communication to advance tolterodine and improve outcomes.